 NIEM evolves with community needs and technology trends.
 We are pursuing several Strategic Initiatives to simply use, embrace emerging technology, and welcome new communities.

 We recognize that organizations may have requirements to create exchanges in formats other than the original XML representation.
-This is why NIEM is focusing on developing profiles and guidance that help users build exchanges in formats that work best for them.
+This is why NIEM is focusing on developing tools, profiles and guidance that help users build exchanges in formats that work best for them.
 Contact us if you have data format needs that aren't currently being met by NIEM's current tools environment.

 JSON with NIEM